-If you are installing the agent, do the following:

-- On the Modifications tab, click Add, and then select the transform that you previously created; the transform file has the name AcronisAgentWindows.mst and is located in the same folder as the agent's installation package. - 7.
+- Expand Policies > Software Settings. - 4.
+Right-click Software installation, then point to New, and then click Package. - 5.
+Select the agent's installation package in the shared folder that you previously created, and then click Open. - 6.
+In the Deploy Software dialog box, click Advanced, and then click OK. - 7.
+If you are reinstalling or updating the agent, do nothing. - If you are installing the agent, do the following: - On the Modifications tab, click Add, and then select the transform that you previously created; the transform file has the name AcronisAgentWindows.mst and is located in the same folder as the agent's installation package. - 8.
 Click OK to close the Deploy Software dialog box.